 High-conflict cases include high levels of family conflict, requiring both extra training for staff involved and extra time outside of session to coordinate care.
 Most of the time, these are families in which parents are separated or divorced and are not able to effectively co-parent and make joint decisions related to the care of their shared child(ren).

-Ascend typically does not provide therapy to high-conflict families as these families are typically more effectively served by the Bridging Beyond Conflict program at The Bridging Center (provided by therapists from Ascend Family Institute and The Bridging Center).
+Ascend is now offering high-conflict therapy services only to families (parents) that have first attended a parenting course designed to move parents to a child-focused pattern of co-parenting.
+These families are typically more effectively served by the Bridging Beyond Conflict program at The Bridging Center (provided by therapists from Ascend Family Institute and The Bridging Center).
 Registration for this program can be completed at http://www.thebridgingcenter.com/bridging-beyond-conflict.

-In few cases, therapy may serve the family’s needs instead.
-If you would like to discuss the most appropriate next steps for your family, you can fill out the form below to request a consultation with an Ascend provider.
+Bridging Beyond Conflict offers a "pass/fail" certificate at the end of the course.
+Once the program has been completed and both parents receive a "pass" certification, Ascend Family Institute will agree to a consultation for your family for high-conflict family services to see how we would be able to assist you.
 The fee for this consultation meeting is $100.
 During this meeting, a provider will meet with both parents to answer questions related to the therapy and educational options available and help you determine next steps for your family.

 For high-conflict cases, we offer the following kinds of therapy: